-8. Edinburgh is a climate adapted city, with biodiverse green spaces, and cheaper cleaner networks for energy use Objective Year 1/2 delivery actions Budgetary implications Initial milestones for delivery Year 1: Deliver a Local Heat and Energy Efficiency Strategy (LHEES) which will establish plans and priorities for systematically improving the energy efficiency of buildings and decarbonising heat Year 1: Deliver a business case for a heat network in Granton alongside the wider phase 1 regeneration business case.
-Year 1: Deliver a business case for a heat network in identified) can be achieved within current resources.
-Commissioning of delivery plans for heat networks completed Year 2: Subject to business plan approvals, commence commissioning of delivery plans for heat networks in Granton and South East Edinburgh
+8 Edinburgh is a climate adapted city, with biodiverse green spaces, and cheaper cleaner networks for energy use 8d: Develop a city-wide heat and energy masterplan including plans to expand renewable energy generation in the city Year 1: Deliver a final business case for approval to progress a first phase of regeneration in Granton Years 1 & 2: Complete BioQuarter procurement and ensure further delivery of the campus is underway led by the selected private sector partner Year1: Develop and agree a city-wide heat and energy masterplan, supported by Infrastructure Investment Programme Data and opportunities work Year 1: Deliver the next tranche of Solar expansion on the Council Estate Year 1: Deliver a Local Heat and Energy Efficiency Strategy (LHEES) which will establish plans and priorities for systematically improving the energy efficiency of buildings and decarbonising heat Year 1: Deliver a business case for a heat network in Granton alongside the wider phase 1 regeneration business case.
+Year 1: Deliver a business case for a heat network in South East Edinburgh Year 2: Subject to business plan approvals, commence commissioning of delivery plans for heat networks in Granton Development of all masterplans and business cases can be achieved within current resources - with the exception of the South- East Edinburgh heat network where funding requires to be identified.
+BioQuarter procurement completed Western Village development completed Silverlea development partially complete City-wide heat and energy masterplan agreed Local Heat and Energy Efficiency Strategy (LHEES) developed Business case for Granton heat network approved Delivery phase commences for Granton Heat network

-9. Edinburgh has a stronger, fairer, greener economy and remains a world leading cultural capital Objective Year 1/2 delivery actions Budgetary implications Initial milestones for delivery 9a: Ensure regulatory and planning services respond efficiently to business needs and support economic recovery Years 1 & 2: Implement the Delivering Excellence project to improve efficiency of planning service.
+9 Edinburgh has a stronger, fairer, greener economy and remains a world leading cultural capital Objective Year 1/2 delivery actions Budgetary implications Proposed milestones for delivery 9a: Ensure regulatory and planning services respond efficiently to business needs and support economic recovery Years 1 and 2: Implement the Delivering Excellence project to improve efficiency of planning service.
 Year 1: Subject to appropriate approvals, recruit additional staff to better support more specialist and local teams.
 The project can be delivered within existing resources, subject to restrictions on fee levels.
-Delivering Excellence project completed 9b: Provide targeted support to help new and growing businesses thrive in the city Year 1: Maintain the delivery of the Edinburgh Business Gateway service providing access to the advice, support, and guidance needed by new and existing businesses across the city Years 1 & 2: Promote fair work practice and identify sustainable / green outcomes through our supplier development activities, procurement approach and commissioning supply chains Year 2: Prepare proposals and seek agreement to merge and create a single front gate or one-stop-shop for business support.
+Three Delivering Excellence projects completed as part of the Service Improvement Plan 2023-26 9b: Provide targeted support to help new and growing businesses thrive in the city Year 1: Maintain the delivery of the Edinburgh Business Gateway service providing access to the advice, support, and guidance needed by new and existing businesses across the city Years 1 and 2: Promote fair work practice and identify sustainable / green outcomes through our supplier development activities, procurement approach and commissioning supply chains Years 1 and 2: Work with the Just Economic Transition Group and other partners on actions to: Develop the skilled workforce businesses need for a green economy Supporting businesses to adopt circular economy principles, and Adopt the Edinburgh Climate Compact Year 2: Prepare proposals and seek agreement to merge and create a single front gate or one-stop-shop for business support.
 The actions can be delivered within existing budgetary provision.
-New National Business Gateway model rolled out and integrated Supplier engagement activities delivered Single front gate/one-stop- shop for business support agreed 9c: Deliver a world class cultural and visitor destination offer and enable all Edinburgh residents to access cultural Year 1 & 2: Deliver the tourism 2030 strategy, ensuring tourism businesses can thrive and that the sector's impact is well managed and benefits local communities as well as the sustainable growth of the city's economy.
-The actions will be delivered within the existing service revenue budget.
-Culture Strategy published and action plan agreed 20 Minute Neighbourhood Strategy published Operating model for delivery implemented
+New National Business Gateway model rolled out and integrated Programme of service engagement activities promoting fair work and sustainability delivered 9c: Deliver a world class cultural and visitor destination offer and enable all Edinburgh residents to access Year 1 and 2: Deliver the tourism 2030 strategy, including actions to ensure that: Tourism businesses can thrive The sector's impact on the city is well-managed The actions will be delivered within the existing service budgets.
+Tourism action plan agreed and delivered New operating model agreed and implemented